Exploring correlations between HEFT Higgs couplings $\kappa_V$ and $\kappa_{2V}$ via HH production at $e^+e^-$ colliders: Effective Higgs couplings to gauge bosons within HEFT

-Notice that the terms in $V(H)$ do not contain derivatives but they also belong to the LO Lagrangian with chiral dimension 2 because they can be written with soft squared masses in front.
-In particular, in the EW bosonic sector, the relevant soft masses are the Higgs boson mass $m_H$, the $W$ boson mass $m_W$ and the $Z$ boson mass $m_Z$, and these count like one derivative, i.e. with chiral dimension one.
-At LO, these masses can be written in terms of the SM couplings and the vacuum expectation value $v=246$ GeV as usual, i.e. $m_H^2 = 2 \lambda v^2$, $m_W=g v /2$ and $m_Z=m_W/c_W$.
+Notice also that the terms in $V(H)$ do not contain derivatives but they also belong to the LO Lagrangian with chiral dimension 2 because they can be written with squared masses in front.
+In particular, in the EW bosonic sector, the relevant masses of the low energy modes are the Higgs boson mass $\mh$, the $W$ boson mass $\mw$ and the $Z$ boson mass $\mz$ and all of them are input parameters within the HEFT.
+At LO, these input masses can be written in terms of the SM couplings and the vacuum expectation value $v=246$ GeV as usual, i.e. $\mh^2 = 2 \lambda v^2$, $\mw=g v /2$ and $\mz=\mw/\cw$.
 For the rest of this work, the Higgs self-couplings within the HEFT will be set to their SM values, i.e. we will assume here $\kappa_3=1$ and $\kappa_4=1$.
 Finally, ${\mL}_{GF}$ and ${\mL}_{FP}$ are the gauge fixing and Faddeev-Popov ${\mL}_{FP}$ terms, respectively, whose explicit expressions in the general $R_\xi$ covariant gauges can be found in \cite{Herrero:2020dtv, Herrero:2021iqt,Herrero:2022krh}, together with more definitions and specifications within the HEFT.
+Last, but not least, regarding the counting rules for the ordering of the effective operators in the HEFT, it is fair to say that there has been some debate in the literature where the counting by chiral dimensions, the counting by inverse powers of the UV cut-off $\Lambda$ and the counting by the loop suppression factor $1/(4 \pi v)$ have been compared and discussed (see, for instance~\cite{Brivio:2017vri,Buchalla:2013eza,Gavela:2016bzc}).
+Indeed, some authors have questioned the counting by chiral dimensions~\cite{Gavela:2016bzc}.
+Since our study here is with the LO Bosonic-HEFT and it will be devoted exclusively to the computation of tree level scattering amplitudes, these counting rules issues are not relevant here and do not affect the phenomenological study of the present work.

 For the forthcoming computation we first need to identify in the LO-HEFT Lagrangian of Eq. \ref{eqn: leading} the relevant effective interactions of one Higgs boson to two $W$ bosons and of two Higgs bosons to two $W$ bosons.
 These are contained in the effective operators with two covariant derivatives that go with the low-energy coefficients $a$ and $b$ respectively.
 The corresponding Feynman rules for these effective interaction vertices are given in Fig. \ref{FR}, which are just like in the SM but with modifying factors $a$ and $b$ in front.
 Therefore, one can immediately identify them with the corresponding $\kappa$ modifiers: